cmweiss3/chagai_m_weiss/content/authors/admin/_index.md

 # What is IGR?
 IGR seeks to bring together an interdisciplinary group of scholars engaged in empirical research on intergroup relations -- including researchers from across subfields in political science and psychology -- to provide detailed, actionable feedback on works in progress.

 IGR is a “read-ahead” working group, meaning that selected presenters will circulate a research design, pre-analysis plan, or working paper a few weeks before the meeting.
 All attendees will be expected to read the selected materials in advance, and come prepared with comments.
-The meeting will be spent discussing each paper and providing feedback to authors  (there will be no presentations to maximize discussion time for each paper).
+The meeting will be spent discussing each paper and providing feedback to authors.
+Please feel free to reach out to IGR organizers if you are interested in joining our mailing list.

 # Upcoming Worksops
 **IGR 1: August 3, 2020** *Insert Time*